DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 It features a bunch of impressive features that typically are not included in cameras at its price range.

-Finally, this is the first camera on the list with an external audio in.
-This means that you can attach an external microphone which is a huge plus for filmmakers working without a sound crew or unable to run sound on their own.
+Finally, this is the first camera on the list with external audio.
+This means that you can attach an external microphone which is a huge plus for filmmakers working without a sound crew or unable to run sound independently.

 1080p up to 60fps